ByronKrauskopf/ML_Movie_Recommendations_Systems/Raw_README.md

 Team meetings will occur 3 times a week on Tuesdays and Thursdays during class hours, and Saturday afternoons.
 Additional meetings can be scheduled through Slack as needed.

 Pull Requests:
 When submitting a pull request in GitHub, the user should also post a notice in Slack so that all other team members are aware of the outstanding request in GitHub and can review and approve.
+All pull requests will require a minimum of 3 reviews and approvals from team members before merging.

 <!--################Contributors################-->
 # Contributing